nautobot/nautobot-app-floor-plan/docs/user/app_getting_started.md

 You can assign a Status to each tile, and optionally assign a Rack or Rackgroup as well as specifying the orientation of the Rack relative to the Floor Plan.
 You can also specify the size of a Tile if you want it to cover multiple "spaces" in the Floor Plan - this can be useful to document larger-than-usual Racks, or to mark entire sections of the Floor Plan as "Reserved" or "Unavailable".

 You can place racks within the Status or Rackgroup tiles that are covering multiple spaces.
-It placing a Rack onto a Rackgroup tile, the rack must be added to the appropriate Rackgroup.
+When placing a Rack onto a Rackgroup tile, the rack must be added to the appropriate Rackgroup.
 Rackgroup and Status tiles that cover multiple "spaces" can be increased or reduced in size as long as they don't overlap with over status or Rackgroup tiles.

 ![Add Tile form](../images/add-tile-form.png)